vuxcode/pr1-project-Livraan/bug-list.md

 3. Problem: The button don't work as expected, when you click on the button nothing happens.
 The button is supposed to start the quiz via another page (another file of code).

 Fix: Used the "<a>" tag to get the link to work with the button.
 Removed the line underneath the link aswell, using the "style="text-decoration: none;"".

+4. Problem: The restart button don't work and can't make the button show only at the end where the score is shown.

+Fix: